 Chicago Public Schools student detained by ICE for 2 months reunites with his high school soccer team

-On the same day that he was reunited with his high school soccer team, the Chicago Public Schools senior who was released from an immigration detention facility in Kentucky after more than two months in custody had to check in with the feds again on Wednesday.
+On the same day that he was reunited with his high school soccer team, the Chicago Public Schools senior, who was released from an immigration detention facility in Kentucky after more than two months in custody, had to check in with the feds again on Wednesday.

 Ricardo Hernandez-Navarrete and his mother, Liliana Navarrete, were arrested by U.S. Immigration and Customs Enforcement on March 16 during a routine check-in for their asylum case.
 Originally from Colombia, they have lived in Chicago since 2022.

 A judge ordered Liliana's release last week, and Ricardo was set free on bond on Thursday, after they had been held at separate ICE detention facilities in Kentucky for more than two months.
-Mother and son were reunited Wednesday night in Chicago.
+Mother and son were reunited on Wednesday night in Chicago.

 On Wednesday, Ricardo had to check in with ICE to receive a wrist bracelet that will track his movements while he's free on bond.
 It's technology the Department of Homeland Security started testing in 2023 as an alternative to detention.